 Resolution and impact:

 Sarah’s perseverance to find a solution paid off!
-After removing “limey” from not only her post, but also several comments which contained the word, RPMs jumped 36% in six weeks — with no impact to the post’s traffic!
+After removing “limey” from not only her post, but also several comments which contained the word, RPMs jumped 36% in six weeks — with no impact on the post’s traffic!

-As always, use your best judgment and remember there are two parts to the RPM equation: earnings AND pageviews.
+Use your best judgment and remember there are two parts to the RPM equation: earnings AND pageviews.